Cliff Austin

-Clifford Austin (born March 2, 1960) is an American former professional football running back who played five seasons in the National Football League (NFL) with the New Orleans Saints, Atlanta Falcons, and Tampa Bay Buccaneers.
-He played college football for the Clemson Tigers, where he was a running back on the 1981 national championship team and was selected in the third round of the 1983 NFL draft.
+Clifford Austin (born March 2, 1960) is an American former professional football player who was a running back for five seasons in the National Football League (NFL) with the New Orleans Saints, Atlanta Falcons, and Tampa Bay Buccaneers.
+He played college football for the Clemson Tigers, where he was a running back on the 1981 national championship team and was selected 66th overall in the third round of the 1983 NFL draft.
 Austin played in 58 career NFL games, starting three.